||Content authors, Publishers of online documents|

 - Using the Accessibility Checker to test the accessibility of your PDF.

-Participants will be required to complete a short PDF training exercise that includes applying some of the main accessibility techniques from session 2.
+Participants will be required to complete a short PDF training exercise that includes applying some of the main accessibility techniques.

 Each participant will receive: